chloeguilbaud/DevFestApp/README.md

 Balise HTML
 PAs de photo sur note page en browser

+## Handle errors
+Connexion, picture taking, database acces,... many errors can happen and they have to be indicated to the user.
+A specific manager has been dedicated to that task.

 ## Documentation a rédiger
 - Error handler
 - choix de conception avec manager